saitejesh-cyber/trust-before-intelligence-book/manuscript/06_chapter_5_intelligence_layers.md

 **Business Glossary:** The authoritative dictionary of organizational terminology.
 Every metric, dimension, and concept has a formal definition, calculation logic, data sources, owners, and lineage.
 "Active patient" means "patient with encounter in past 12 months, excluding deceased"—not open to interpretation.

-**Entity Resolution:** The capability to recognize that the same real-world entity appears under different identifiers across systems.
+**Entity Resolution:** The capability to recognize that the same real-world entity appears under different identifiers across systems.[22]
 Patient MRN (Medical Record Number) 12345 in Epic equals member_id CUST-890 in claims equals specimen_id LAB-456 in the lab system.
 Entity resolution creates "golden IDs" that unify these disparate identifiers.

 **Clinical Ontologies:** Healthcare-specific terminologies that enable precise concept mapping:
 - [SNOMED CT](https://www.snomed.org) (Systematized Nomenclature of Medicine—Clinical Terms): 350,000+ clinical concepts with formal relationships[3]
 - [ICD-10](https://icd.who.int/browse10/2019/en) (International Classification of Diseases, 10th Revision): WHO standard diagnosis and procedure codes for billing and clinical tracking, with over 14,000 unique codes used in 117+ countries[4]
 - [LOINC](https://loinc.org) (Logical Observation Identifiers Names and Codes): 25,000+ laboratory and clinical observation codes maintained by the Regenstrief Institute[5]

-**Knowledge Graphs:** Relationship networks that encode how concepts connect.
+**Knowledge Graphs:** Relationship networks that encode how concepts connect.[21]
 "Dr. Martinez" is_a "Cardiologist" who works_at "Echo Cardiac Center" and treats patients with "Heart Failure"—enabling the agent to traverse relationships, not just match keywords.

 ### Healthcare Ontology Deep Dive